george-hawkins/photosphere/README.md

 $ pip freeze > singlehdr-requirements.txt
 ```

-So instead of the `pip install` line up above, you can get exactly the set of dependency versions that I used with:
+So instead of the `pip install` line up above, you can get exactly the set of dependency versions, that I used, with:

 ```
 $ pip install -r path/to/singlehdr-requirements.txt